RESTORE ST. CHARLES

 Here are the projects scheduled for Saturday:

-We plan to support our friends at Emmaus House by performing yard work and power washing a deck at the site of one of their community homes.
+2. YARD YARK: We plan to support our friends at Emmaus Homes by conducting yard work at one of their community homes.

 We gather at Dardenne Presbyterian Church (7400 South Outer 364, just east of Bryan Road).
 We begin at 8:00AM with safety instructions, continental breakfast and work site selection.